 Another piece of advice you’ll hear a lot is to avoid high fees.
 Research shows that the actively managed funds that charge the highest fees tend to underperform passively managed index funds that merely aim to track the market.
 Some investment advisors steer their clients into higher-fee investments that offer lower returns – or risks that might make their clients uncomfortable.
 You don’t want this to happen to you.
 Every dollar you pay in fees is a dollar you can’t spend in retirement.

-Speaking of retirement, conventional wisdom states that you should reduce your equity exposure as you get closer to your golden years.
+Speaking of retirement, conventional wisdom states that you should reduce your equity exposure as you approach your golden years.
 Say you’re 65, with 90% of your portfolio in stocks and 10% in bonds.
 If the bottom drops out of the stock market, the portfolio you were counting on to help you retire at age 67 will be seriously depleted.
 You’ll probably have to retire later and you may never recover the money you had.
 To prevent this kind of scenario, experts generally advise investors to adjust their asset allocation more toward fixed income securities as they approach retirement.
 That way, you’ll still have the growth potential of stocks to help your money grow throughout your retirement, but you won’t have extreme volatility.

 Investing doesn’t have to be complicated.
 You don’t have to read obsessively about company fundamentals, check stock tickers or read 50 books about how to “beat the market.”
 Most people will be well served going with a risk-adjusted asset allocation of stocks and bonds that comes with low fees.

 Photo credit: © iStock/RapidEye